 AsalaamuAlaikum wa Rahmatullah,

-If you feel unsafe or weary in light of last night’s events, do not hesitate to immediately contact the Metropolitan Police.
+Therefore, if you feel unsafe or weary in light of today’s events, do not hesitate to contact the Metropolitan Police.
 We do not wish to create a sense of unnecessary or undue alarm, but we would also ask all attendees of the Masjid to take care when visiting and leaving the Masjid whilst the news of this criminal act will undoubtedly be publicised heavily over the coming days.

-Finally, we are reaching out to all non-Muslim communities and media outlets, to join us in condemning this act of criminality, but to also condemn associating this act with Muslims or with Islam, and as such to help avert any kind of similar attacks towards the Muslim community living in London or elsewhere.
+Finally, we are reaching out to all non-Muslim communities, to join us in condemning this act of criminality, but to also condemn associating this act with Muslims or with Islam, and as such to help avert any kind of repercussions towards the Muslim community living in London or elsewhere.
 Incidents of this sort have already occurred since this news was released and innocent Muslim communities are already suffering as a result.

-We ask those in positions of responsibility to condemn acts of hatred against innocent Muslims and Muslim communities with the same vigour that we have condemned other acts of terror.
+We ask those in positions of responsibility to condemn acts of hatred against innocent Muslims and Muslim communities with the same vigour that we have condemned today’s events.

 Abdul Jalil Shaikh – Chairman – Croydon ICT